zakaria-narjis/KGARevion/README.md

 $ cd KGARevion
 ```

 2⃣️ Then, set up the environment.
-This codebase leverages Python, Pytorch, Pytorch Geometric, etc. To create an environment with all of the required packages, please ensure that conda is installed and then execute the commands:
+To create an environment with all of the required packages, please ensure that conda is installed and then execute the commands:

 ```bash
 $ conda env create -f KGARevion.yaml